 Our research lab is currently analyzing the determinants of social vulnerability to compound flood events in medium-sized cities along the Platte River in Nebraska.

-Our lab, aided by undergraduate researchers as part of UNL’s UCARE program, is taking stock of the various watershed-scale governance authorities across the US.
+Our lab, aided by undergraduate researchers as part of UNL’s UCARE program, is taking stock of the various watershed-scale governance jurisdictions across the US.
 Our objective is to characterize the range of legal authorities across the country.

 Past Projects